Boy, 8, dies when father accidentally runs him over with farming equipment

 News At Other State Sites:

-- Mauston Baseball Hangs with States Best Antigo before Falling 5-01 day ago
+- Elroy Man Allegedly Tries to Sabotage Ex’s Life after She says they Should Spend Less Ti...17 hours ago

+- Tomah Man Facing Charges after Harboring 14 Year Old Run Away17 hours ago

-- Eight children with severe lung injuries were all vaping, says Children’s Hospital2 days ago
+- Eight children with severe lung injuries were all vaping, says Children’s Hospital3 days ago

-- Beto O'Rourke – O’Rourke on point with claim on U.S. incarcerating migrant ch...2 days ago
+- Beto O'Rourke – O’Rourke on point with claim on U.S. incarcerating migrant ch...3 days ago

-- Priorities USA Action – ‘Honest’ ad mostly wrong about Trump, taxes and Medicare2 days ago
+- Priorities USA Action – ‘Honest’ ad mostly wrong about Trump, taxes and Medicare3 days ago

 WISCONSINREPORT.COM (WiscReport.com) is not affiliated with Wisconsin Government or any state agency, department, entity, or other website or printed publication with Wisconsin in it’s name.
 Established in 2002, we operate completely independent from political parties and other forms of outside influence.
 Our Mission is to report the truth, the whole truth, and nothing but the truth.
 We are WiscReport on Twitter and Facebook.
 A Morbizco Internet Media online publication. – WisconsinReport.com.